ruoyann/pavo/README.md

    - Host can start session
    - User must wait for host to start session
 3. Rooms:
-   - Real time collaborative whiteboard: Multi editting and viewing
+   - Real time collaborative whiteboard: Multi editing and viewing
    - Share whiteboard: Share with other users in the room
-   - Eraser: Erase what you drew incorrectly
-   - Clear whiteboard: Clear the canvas
-   - Draw on other peoples whiteboard: Ability to draw on others whiteboards if being shared
-   - For host, can view all users whiteboards to view progress
+   - Host can view all users whiteboards to view progress
-   - Can click logo at the top to go back to home page

-## Down the road
+4. As well as an easter egg! 😉🦚🦚🦚🦚🦚 (hint: keep your speakers on!)

+## Future Plans

 We aim to fix these bugs in the future